DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Future Directions

-Finally, we aim to continuously expand the DSAEval benchmark.
-We are curating and validating over 2,000 datasets and 10,000 QRA pairs, which will be gradually released to the open-source community to support large-scale, rigorous evaluation of next-generation data science agents.
+Our results indicate that future data science agents should place greater emphasis on robust, execution-grounded workflow completion.
+Current models still struggle in unstructured domains such as Computer Vision and NLP, where tasks require complex data loading, custom preprocessing, model architecture design, and iterative debugging.
+Qualitative inspection further shows that many failures arise from unsupported library APIs, incompatible model configurations, data loading errors, and result hallucination, where the final report states metrics or conclusions not supported by executed code.
+A more detialed failure analysis can be found in Appendix \ref{sec:qualitative_error_analysis}.
+Therefore, future systems should strengthen intermediate-state verification and enforce consistency between execution traces, generated artifacts, and final conclusions.

-In our benchmark, we generate a large collection of real experimental traces based on authentic datasets, which could serve as a valuable resource for training or evaluating data agents in reinforcement learning settings.
-We have designed a dedicated task viewer \footnote{\url{https://dsaeval.lambda.org.ai/}}, where all model results and detailed logs for each task can be accessed for reference.
+Furthermore, DSAEval produces real experimental traces from authentic datasets, including multi-step interactions, execution outputs, failure cases, and final reports.
+These traces can serve as valuable resources for training, debugging, and evaluating data agents in reinforcement learning and self-improvement settings.
+A dedicated task viewer\footnote{\url{https://dsaeval.lambda.org.ai/}} provides access to model results and detailed task logs.